MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_images.md

 ### List Images <!--1-->

-Run `get-containerImage` to return a list of images on the container host.
+Run `Get-ContainerImage` to return a list of images on the container host.
 The container image type is differentiated when with the `IsOSImage` property.

 ```powershell
 PS C:\> Get-ContainerImage